Showing posts with label multidimensional scaling. Show all posts

 Introduction

-The study of cognitive abilities has been an area of significant interest in the field of psychometrics, which aims to develop and refine methods for assessing individual differences in mental capabilities (Embretson & Reise, 2000).
+The study of cognitive abilities has been an area of significant interest in psychometrics, which aims to develop and refine methods for assessing individual differences in mental capabilities (Embretson & Reise, 2000).
 Among the diverse cognitive abilities, crystallized and fluid intelligence have been particularly influential constructs in the understanding of human cognition (Cattell, 1963).
 Crystallized intelligence refers to the acquired knowledge and skills, while fluid intelligence reflects the capacity for abstract reasoning and problem-solving, independent of prior knowledge or experience (Cattell, 1963; Horn & Cattell, 1966).
 Various instruments have been developed to assess these cognitive abilities, including the Jouve Cerebrals Crystallized Educational Scale (JCCES; Jouve, 2010a) and the General Ability Measure for Adults (GAMA; Naglieri & Bardos, 1997).

 Although JCCES and GAMA are used as independent measures of crystallized and nonverbal cognitive abilities, respectively, the relationships between the tasks within these instruments remain less explored.
 Previous research has identified separate factors for JCCES and GAMA subtests (Jouve, 2010b), but a more detailed investigation into the underlying cognitive processes is warranted.
 Multidimensional scaling (MDS) is a statistical technique that can provide insight into the relationships between tasks by representing them as points in a multidimensional space (Cox & Cox, 2001; Borg & Groenen, 2005).
 The present study aims to apply MDS to analyze the relationships between the tasks of JCCES and GAMA, in order to identify common underlying dimensions and provide a more nuanced understanding of the cognitive abilities assessed by these instruments.